aws-samples/data-perimeter-helper/README.md

   $ dph --list-account/-la <ACCOUNT_ID> --list-query/-lq <QUERY_NAME>
   ```

-You can use `--list-account/-la` with an account ID or an account name.
+You can use `--list-account/-la` with an account ID.

 3. Run a specific query on multiple accounts.